imagej/pyimagej/README.md

     :return: a list of object IDs
     :rtype: list[string]

+Client.remove(id)
+    Removes one object from imagej-server.

+    :param id: object ID to remove

 Client.retrieve(id, format, config=None, dest=None)
     Retrieves an object in specific format from imagej-server.